Toloka/WSDMCup2023/README.md

 We offer a zero-shot baseline in `Baseline.ipynb`.
 First, it uses a detection model, YOLOR, to generate candidate rectangles.
 Then, it applies CLIP to measure the similarity between the question and a part of the image bounded by each candidate rectangle.
 To make a prediction, it uses the candidate with the highest similarity.
 This baseline method achieves IoU = 0.20 on both public and private test subsets.

 Licensed under the Apache License, Version 2.0.
 See LICENSE-APACHE.txt file for more details.

+## Reproduction

+The final score will be evaluated on the private test dataset during Reproduction phase.
+We kindly ask you to create a docker image and share it with us.
+We put an instruction how to create a docker image in `reproduction` directory and we will provide more details about sharing it with us later.

+We will run your solution on a machine with one Nvidia A100 80 GB GPU, 16 CPU cores, and 200 GB of RAM.
+Your Docker image must perform the inference in at most 3 hours on this machine.
+In other words, the docker run command must finish in 3 hours.

+Don't hesitate to contact us at research@toloka.ai if you have any questions or suggestions.